A guide to what to do with fresh figs. How best to serve them, what are sweetest in France pus healthy, easy recipes using both fresh and dried figs.

 In his Guide to Modern Cookery, Auguste Escoffier instructs his chefs and readers to "Place them on a layer of very green leaves, and surround them with broken ice".

-Here are some easy French recipes using the fresh fruits.
+Here are some easy French recipes using the fresh fruits - from adding to salads to desserts.

 Roasted figs with Port and honey - this is so easy, it's hardly even a recipe!
 Halve figs and roast in the oven with a little honey and Port.
 This goes particularly well with French cheeses.